brokechubb/jakeybot-degen/README.md

 - **Smart Recall**: When you ask questions, the bot searches its memory for relevant information
 - **Natural Integration**: Memory recall happens seamlessly during normal conversations
 - **Enhanced Database**: Shared database connection for better performance and reliability
+- **Username Association**: All stored facts are prefixed with the username who shared them, preventing confusion between multiple users

 ### Examples